What is the EU doing?

 EU Treaty and legislation

 Equal pay for equal work is one of the European Union’s founding principles, embedded in the Treaties since 1957.
-Currently, the principle of equal pay is enshrined in Article 157 (ex Article 141) of the Treaty on the Functioning of the European Union (TFEU), stipulating that "each Member State must ensure the principle of equal pay for male and female workers for work of equal value is applied".
-This article has provided a basis for the adoption of European legislation on equal pay:
+Article 157 of the Treaty on the Functioning of the European Union provides that each Member State shall ensure that the principle of equal pay for male and female workers for equal work or work of equal value is applied.

-Directive 75/117/EEC provided the concept of equal pay for work of equal value.
-This provision was reiterated in Directive 2006/54/EC.
-Article for of this directive provides that for the same work or for work to which equal value is attributed, direct and indirect discrimination on grounds of sex with regard to all aspects and conditions of remuneration shall be eliminated.
-This provision also stipulates that in particular, where a job classification system is used for determining pay, it shall be based on the same criteria for both men and women and so drawn up as to exclude any discrimination on grounds of sex.
+EU Gender Equality Recast Directive (2006/54/EC) on gender equality in the area of employment and occupation prohibits direct and indirect discrimination on grounds of sex in relation to pay.
+It also stipulates that in particular, where a job classification system is used for determining pay, it shall be based on the same criteria for both men and women and so drawn up as to exclude any discrimination on grounds of sex.

 The Strategy for equality between women and men 2010-2015